- A Case of Crimes against humanity

 Illovo Sugar farms occupy vast areas, too, while Chikwawa has several private cattle ranches.
 These activities leave the population in areas that are not safe from flooding.

-The district of Thyolo, the north east of Nsanje, was mainly grabbed by the former colonial masters, who own vast tea estates.
+The district of Thyolo, the northeast of Nsanje, was mainly grabbed by the former colonial masters, who own vast tea estates.

 “So, when we are told to move, where shall we go?” asked Zuwawo.
 “To Mozambique?
 Where is the land?”

-Dr. Bande says people of Nyachikadza can seek relief from the courts because “they have a strong case against the government” on three fronts.
+Dr Bande says people of Nyachikadza can seek relief from the courts because “they have a strong case against the government” on three fronts.

 “They can ask the court for various reliefs: first, declaratory reliefs whereby the court declares the government to be violating their rights.
-This is a relief in its own right, and a vindication of their rights, said Dr. Bande.
+This is a relief in its own right and a vindication of their rights, said Dr Bande.

-“Secondly, they can ask for court orders compelling the government to provide public services and infrastructures that support and facilitate the enjoyment of their rights, that is, schools for right to education and health facilities for right to health,” he said.
+“Secondly, they can ask for court orders compelling the government to provide public services and infrastructures that support and facilitate the enjoyment of their rights, that is, schools for right to education and health facilities for the right to health,” he said.

-Does DoDMA have any records of the declaration of disaster-prone area at Nyachikadza?
+Does DoDMA have any records of the declaration of the disaster-prone area at Nyachikadza?
 There was no response from DoDMA after three weeks of follow-ups to a PIJ questionnaire.